hutte-recipes/hutte-flxbl/README.md

 - release-build-publish.yml

 Triggered on a merge to a release/x branch.
-Assumes a change has been created/tested in main/dev (quickbuild-build-deploy.yml) and needs to be included in the release via a cherry-pick to the release branch.
+Assumes a change has been created/tested in main/dev and needs to be included in the release via a cherry-pick to the release branch.
 This builds and publishes off the relase branch making it available for the release pipeline.

 ### Github Secrets

 - HUTTE_API_TOKEN (Can be found in the profile settings of the Hutte user)
 - DEVHUB_SFDX_AUTH_URL
+- SIT_SFDX_AUTH_URL
 - UAT_SFDX_AUTH_URL
-- SIT_SFDX_AUTH_URL
-- ST_SFDX_AUTH_URL

 Optionally, if you use a platform like Splunk, Datadog, or New Relic, configure the environment variables accordinly for `sfp` to send the metrics to these.
 Below is the environment variable name that `sfp` will expect.
 These will also require to be specified in the github action workflows (currently are there as placeholder commented).